Melange

 We recommend using Netron to visualize your model's input signature:

-1. Open your model (.pt2, .onnx, or .pt) in Netron.
+1. Open your model (.pt2 or .onnx) in Netron.

 2. Locate the Input Nodes at the top of the graph.